vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 370; went out of vogue, 373.
 Vedas : deemed to be eternal and not Veda-Vyāsa, 18, 71, 76, 78, 79, 81,

 composed by any human author, 159, 194, 196, 437, 559,563, 627 &c.; 352; emphasis on the correct ac- enumerates twelve castes as contuation of, 347; endless in ex- antyajas, 71. topt, according to Tai.
 Br., 271; 1 Vedic Index, 107n, 499, 509n, 554n, oulogy of the study of, 327; extent 608n, 707, 1106, of, according to Mahabhāsya, 327; | Vegetables, allowed and forbidden four, 327; japa of some hymns of, as food, 583-584; touch of certain, purifies man of his sins, 350; method entailed bath, 170. of teaching, 325-326 ; one may | Velava, a caste, 95. study only one of the v, that Vepa (or Vaiṇa ), a caste, 95. was studiod by his forefathers, į Venisambāra, a drama, 296.
 328; originally father taught son, Venuka, & pratiloma caste, 95.
-108, 273; repeating veda in pada, Vesya, (courtezan), 637-639; consti krana, jata formations, 347; rovi- tutes & separate class according to ling of, a great sin, 358; study of, Skandapurāna, 638; institution of, is called tapas by Tai.
+108, 273; repeating veda in pada, Vesya, (courtezan), 637-639; consti krana, jata formations, 347; rovi- tutes & separate class according to ling of, a great sin, 358; study of, Skandapurāṇa, 638; institution of, is called tapas by Tai.
 Up.
 356, existed from the times of Rgveda, 105-108; study of, the highest 637; origin of, in Skandapurāṇa, dharma of a brāhmana, 107-108;

 638 ; punishment for having inter study of, to be preferred if in con- course with a concubino kept by fict with agriculturo, 126; teach- another, 638. ing of, special privilege of brāh- Vicitravirya (see under Vyasa'), magas 108-110.